GTFS: calendar_dates

 Calendar dates is an optional table which adds exceptions to the calendar.txt file.
 This can be adding additional days or removing days, such as for holiday service.
 The file only contains three columns, the service id, date, and exception type (either added or removed).
 A service id does not have to be inside the calendar.txt file to be added to this table.

+fare_attributes

+Fare information for a transit agency's routes.
+Part of the Fares v1 format.

+fare_rules

+Rules to apply fares for itineraries.
+Part of the Fares v1 format.

+Most fare structures use some combination of the following rules: